The Isley Brothers

 The Isley Brothers have sold over 18 million units in the United States alone.
 With their first major hit charting in 1959 ("Shout"), and their last one in 2001 ("Contagious"), they are among the few groups ever to have hit the Billboard Hot 100 with new music in six different decades and the only act in musical history to have achieved this accomplishment in consecutive decades, doing so from the 1950s until the 2000s.
-The group's long R&B chart span landed them a Guinness World Record.
+The group's long R&B chart span landed them a Guinness World Record in 2006.
 Sixteen of their albums charted in the Top 40 and thirteen of those albums have been certified gold, platinum or multi-platinum by the RIAA.
-The brothers have been honored by several musical institutions, including the Rock and Roll Hall of Fame, which inducted them in 1992.
-Five years later, they were added to Hollywood's Rockwalk, and in 2003 they were inducted to the Vocal Group Hall of Fame.
+The group has been honored by several musical institutions, including the Rock and Roll Hall of Fame, which inducted them in 1992; five years later, they were added to Hollywood's Rockwalk, and in 2003 they were inducted to the Vocal Group Hall of Fame.
 They received the Grammy Lifetime Achievement Award in 2014.